flatpak/flatpak-docs/docs/dotnet.rst

     - `Eto <https://github.com/picoe/Eto>`_
     - `GTKSharp <https://github.com/GtkSharp/GtkSharp>`_
 - The application's source code is hosted on a Git server such as GitHub, GitLab, or Bitbucket
-- A Git commit with a `tag <https://git-scm.com/book/en/v2/Git-Basics-Tagging>`_ exists on the repository to use for the build.
-This usually represents the version number of the application (e.g. v1.0, v1.1, etc.).

 Steps for Packaging
 ~~~~~~~~~~~~~~~~~~~